henryyc/air-list/README.md

 1. Data Visualization:
     * Cost: Heatmap based off of all provided AirBnB listings.
 Used the Google Maps Visualization API.
     * Popularity: Bubble chart based off of total number of listings per district, and total & percent of bookings per district.
     * Investment: Area Chart, graphed district by district.
-Can change the currently graphed district with a button and dropdown menu.
+Can change the currently graphed district with a dropdown menu.

 2. Price Estimation:
     * Find other listings within 1 km distance, and average their weekly profit in the next 90 days.